The Best Mattress For Back Pain Isn’t What You’d Expect

 Don’t assume that your back pain is due to sleep.

 If your pain starts off low or nonexistent and gets worse during the day, it’s probably not due to your sleeping habits.
-But if your pain is worse in the morning or constant throughout the day, changing up the way you sleep may help.
+But if your pain is worse in the morning or constant throughout the day, changing the way you sleep may help.

 Proper Spine Alignment